terales/blackbird-docs/src/content/docs/apps/Anthropic.mdx

 - **Post-edit XLIFF file** action is used to post-edit the XLIFF file.
 - **Get Quality Scores for XLIFF file** action is used to get quality scores for the XLIFF file by adding `extradata` attribute to the translation unit of the file.
 Default criteria are `fluency`, `grammar`, `terminology`, `style`, and `punctuation`, but you can add your own by filling `prompt` optional input.

+### Batch actions

+- **(Batch) Process XLIFF file** asynchronously process each translation unit in the XLIFF file according to the provided instructions (by default it just translates the source tags) and updates the target text for each unit.
+- **(Batch) Post-edit XLIFF file** asynchronously post-edit the target text of each translation unit in the XLIFF file according to the provided instructions and updates the target text for each unit.
+- **(Batch) Get Quality Scores for XLIFF file** asynchronously get quality scores for each translation unit in the XLIFF file.
+- **(Batch) Get XLIFF from the batch** get the results of the batch process.
+This action is suitable only for processing and post-editing XLIFF file and should be called after the async process is completed.
+- **(Batch) Get XLIFF from the quality score batch** get the quality scores results of the batch process.
+This action is suitable only for getting quality scores for XLIFF file and should be called after the async process is completed.

 ## Feedback

 Do you want to use this app or do you have feedback on our implementation?
 Reach out to us using the [established channels](https://www.blackbird.io/) or create an issue.